dennisjl/TMM4100/README.md

 * The packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link
 * Total transmission delay: N * L/R, where N = total connections given N-1 routers.
 * Extra delay can occure due to waiting for the previous package (__que delay__)

+## Delay, Loss and Throughput in Packet-Switched Networks (1.4):

+__Processing delay:__ time required to check the header of a package and find out where it is supposed to go

+__Queuing delay__: time required waiting for the other packages to get sent on the link

+__Transmission delay:__ time required to push packets on the link.
+Defined by L/R. ((number of bits)/(transmission speed))

+__Propagation delay:__ time required to travel from one node to the next. d/s

+__Total Nodal delay:__ sum of those 4 above.

+__Total end-to-end delay:__ time required for the packet to travel from start to end, throught the routers.
+If there are several swithces, we use the transmission delay as well (dtrans)
+* dend-to-end = N(dprocess + dtrans + dprop)
+* N-1 routers in this example. assumes that the network are uncongested, s.a. que delay disappear.